Skip to content

 Highlights & Insights

-• Analogy from NAS to agent topology search: Just as Neural Architecture Search (NAS) automates network design, CARD automates the design of multi-agent collaboration structures, with conditional generation enabling adaptation to dynamic environments.
+• Analogy from NAS to Agent Topology Search: Just as Neural Architecture Search (NAS) automated network design, CARD automates the design of multi-agent collaboration structures with the added capability of conditional adaptation for dynamic environments.

-• Fusion of graph generation and agent systems: Combining the graph structure learning capabilities of GNNs with LLM-based agent systems represents a promising research direction.
+• Fusion of Graph Generation + Agent Systems: Combining GNN-based graph structure learning with LLM agent systems is a promising research direction.

-• Generality of the AMACP protocol: Although this work focuses on code, math, and knowledge tasks, the AMACP protocol is designed to be general and can extend to any scenario requiring multi-agent collaboration.
+• Generality of the AMACP Protocol: While evaluated on code/math/knowledge tasks, the AMACP protocol is designed for general use and can extend to any multi-agent collaboration scenario.

-• Explicit modeling of environment signals: This is the key innovation distinguishing CARD from prior work such as GDesigner—CARD learns not only "which topology is good" but also "which topology is good under which conditions."
+• Explicit Modeling of Environment Signals: This is the key innovation over prior work like GDesigner—learning not just "what topology is good," but "what topology is good under what conditions."

 Limitations & Future Work

-• Training the conditional VAE requires sufficient data collected across diverse environment configurations, leading to relatively high initial training costs.
+• Conditional VAE training requires collecting sufficient data across various environment configurations, leading to high initial training costs.

-• The number of agents is fixed at 5; scenarios involving dynamic addition or removal of agents are not explored.
+• The number of agents is fixed at 5; dynamic agent addition/removal was not fully explored.

-• Topology generation is currently one-shot; dynamic topology adjustment during execution is not explored.
+• Topology generation is currently one-shot; future work could explore dynamic topology adjustments during execution.

-• GDesigner: The primary reference work, which uses GNNs to design multi-agent topologies but lacks conditional adaptation capability.
-CARD extends this by introducing conditional generation.
+• GDesigner: The primary baseline; uses GNNs to design multi-agent topologies but lacks conditional adaptation.
+CARD builds on this by introducing conditional generation.

-• MetaGPT / AutoGen / CrewAI: Popular multi-agent frameworks that employ fixed topologies (e.g., SOP-based pipelines) and struggle to adapt to environmental changes.
+• MetaGPT / AutoGen / CrewAI: Popular frameworks using fixed topologies (e.g., SOP workflows) that struggle with environmental shifts.

-• CVAE for graph generation: Methods such as Graph VAE provide the theoretical foundation for CARD's conditional graph generator.
+• CVAE in Graph Generation: Methods like Graph VAE provide the theoretical foundation for CARD's generator.

-• Insight: The "meta-design" of multi-agent systems—designing how to design agent systems—remains an underexplored direction, and CARD opens a new path through conditional design.
+• Insight: The "Meta-design" of multi-agent systems (designing how to design the system) is an under-explored area; CARD pioneers the path for conditional design.

 Rating